COVID-19 Vaccination Plan

 Is there a charge for the COVID-19 vaccine?

-The Health Department will bill private insurance, Medicare or Medicaid $35 for the administration of the vaccine.
-You will not be personally responsible for any charges associated with the COVID-19 vaccine administration.
-You will not be responsible for payment of any balance not covered by insurance.
+The Health Department will bill private insurance, Medicare or Medicaid $40 for the standard vaccine administration fee.
+If you do not have insurance, you will be asked to pay the administration fee.
+If payment causes a hardship, you will still receive the vaccine.
 The administration fee is a standard fee charged to recoup costs of administering the vaccine.
 This includes staff time and supplies.

 Should I get vaccinated if I've already had COVID-19?